miscer/cs4203-p1/report.md

 One vulnerability is that the HTTPS server on port 443 allows vulnerable cipher suites.
 The attacks on these ciphers are known as Sweet32.
 Other vulnerabilities are related - weak cipher suites are allowed on the same HTTPS server, deprecated SSL protocol detection and insufficient group strength in Diffie-Hellman key-exchange.

+Finally I tried to use DMitry to find out more information about the website, however it did not find any new subdomains or email addresses.

 Overall I found these tools very easy to use.
 Both had a simple "enter URL here" field that performs a comprehensive scan.
 The results were easy to understand and each vulnerability had a description.
 OpenVAS even includes links to the CVE database for found vulnerabilities.